Yash620-maker/GFG_Cloud_Hackathon_StarterKit/README.md

 python3 --version
 ```

-If these all respond → You are ready to deploy like a champion trainer
+If these respond — **you’re battle-ready**.

+---

 Good luck, Trainer.
-May your deployments always succeed on the first try. ✨
+May your builds pass, your containers stay healthy, and your deployments never faint. ⚡☁️